Loan: Loan payment

 The most typical loan payment type is the fully amortizing payment in which each monthly rate has the same value over time.

 The fixed monthly payment P for a loan of L for n months and a monthly interest rate c is:

 For more information, see monthly amortized loan or mortgage payments.

 Abuses in lending

 Predatory lending is one form of abuse in the granting of loans.
 It usually involves granting a loan in order to put the borrower in a position that one can gain advantage over them; subprime mortgage-lending and payday-lending are two examples, where the moneylender is not authorized or regulated, the lender could be considered a loan shark.

 Usury is a different form of abuse, where the lender charges excessive interest.
-In different time periods and cultures, the acceptable interest rate has varied, from no interest at all to unlimited interest rates.
 Credit card companies in some countries have been accused by consumer organizations of lending at usurious interest rates and making money out of frivolous "extra charges".

 Abuses can also take place in the form of the customer defrauding the lender by borrowing without intending to repay the loan.